ahoymarcus/nextjs-myjs-tech-blog/articles/it-governance-and-management-overview-2022-03-27.md

 So, in this new conception, it became adamant with the **BSC** principles to extend the evaluatinon of the business to add also non-financial measures and  incorporating intangible assets also, all within the new context of applying busuness governance, business strategy, and management the operations performance, not only for short, but also for medium, and long term:

-`The inference was that organizations could enhance their creation of value and enterprise performance by improving the management of their non-financial, intangible assets, through the integration of these into their existing performance management systems.
-As the saying goes, if you can’t measure it, you can’t improve it… so in retrospect it seemed inevitable that non-financial measures would emerge as critical to the overall performance management of the enterprise.` [OrbusSoftware](https://www.orbussoftware.com/resources/blog/article/cobit-5-and-the-balanced-scorecard)
+`"The inference was that organizations could enhance their creation of value and enterprise performance by improving the management of their non-financial, intangible assets, through the integration of these into their existing performance management systems.
+As the saying goes, if you can’t measure it, you can’t improve it… so in retrospect it seemed inevitable that non-financial measures would emerge as critical to the overall performance management of the enterprise."` [OrbusSoftware](https://www.orbussoftware.com/resources/blog/article/cobit-5-and-the-balanced-scorecard)

 And the **BSC** concept also suggets that an organization should be examined from four different perspectives:
 1. **Financial (or Stewardship)**: measure an organization's financial performance and also its use of the resources financially.
 2. **Customer/Stakeholder**: it focuses on performance from the point of view of customers or from the point of view of stakeholders.
 3. **Internal Process**: this measure is focused on the quality and efficiency of processes and products, or some other key business factors.